OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

      set mtlib = on/off [, timeres=..]
      set kbres = value

-   where OFF parameter will disable MT mode at all, TIMERES sets thread "tick" time, in milliseconds (default is 16 (4 in EFI build)) and KBRES is keyboard polling period (default is 18 ms (8 in EFI)).
+   where OFF parameter will disable MT mode at all, TIMERES set thread "tick" time, in milliseconds (default is 16 (4 in EFI build)) and KBRES is keyboard polling period (default is 18 ms (8 in EFI)).

+   Shell command execution can be terminated by Ctrl-C in MT mode.

-   And another one forgotten MT mode advancement - all QSINIT Ctrl-Alt-Fx hotkeys (various dumps) works in it at any time.
+   Another one of unobvious features is that all QSINIT Ctrl-Alt-Fx hotkeys (various dumps) starts to react at any time (not only during key waiting).

   =======================================================================
   11. Supported kernels